 “It’s the same old theme since nineteen-sixteen”

 If you’re writing a song in English, notice this: Dolores starts Zombie slowly.
 Most of the sounds in the first verse are natural brakes to slow the action of the singer’s mouth: the languorous, rounded diphthong /əʊ/ in lowly/slowly, the sticky ng of hangs, the long, open-ended vowel sounds of who, we and are.
-The sounds force a funeral pace on the singer, if she forms them correctly.
+The sounds force a sad, sedate pace on the singer, if she forms them correctly.

 The second verse gathers pace.
 Words are either single syllables: bomb, gun, me, and, with or longer words chopped into chunks by consonants: fa-mi-ly, figh-ting.
 There’s an effect like the rat-tat-tat of gunfire.
 Something like Wilfred Owen’s Anthem for Doomed Youth.

 Then there is the single word that Dolores chooses to repeat, 17 times.
 Head is one of those deceptively simple ‘take no notice of me’ English words.
 Its short /e/ vowel sound sits ready to be opened up and stretched in song.
 From head through he-ead to he-e-e-ead.
-From the round, hairy thing worn under a hat or helmet, all the way through imagination, bigotry, belief, perception, mind, fear, thought and everything else that simmers invisibly inside.
+From the round, hairy thing worn under a hat or helmet, all the way through imagination, bigotry, belief, perception, mind, fear, thought and everything else that simmers invisibly inside it.